agshadow/hotrocksv2/README.md

 Now back in azure, in the webapp control panel go to Settings->Configuration and add all of tge enviornment variables in your local .env file to the Application Settings section.
 Dont forget to save it.

+# View database
+you can use PGadmin to view the database